FeelCove/CoveApp/docs/device_unlocking.md

 - Your device may be locked if the LED blinks amber for ~3 secs when attempting to start a session with the power button.
 You will need to unlock the device with the development app as described below.

 - Install the Android apk [android_dev.apk](../apk/android_dev.apk) on your mobile device.
-See section [Downloading and installing Android apk](download_install_apk.md) above.
+See section [Downloading and installing Android apk](download_install_apk.md).

 - Connect Cove to the development app.
-See [Connecting Cove to Android development app](connecting.md) above.
+See [Connecting Cove to Android development app](connecting.md).

 - After connecting the app to the device, swipe right to open the menu and press on the 'Clear Locks' button, as shown below.
 <img src="/images/clear_locks.png" width="200" height="400">